 Guests have to make a reservation to get access to the park.
 More details on how that works below in the “Making Park Reservations” section.

-- Hollywood Studios Park Hours – For most days park hours will be from 10:00 am to 8:00 pm.
+- Hollywood Studios Park Hours – Park hours are from 10:00 am to 7:00 pm.
+Hours have recently been reduced by one hour.

 - Extra Magic Hours are not running in Hollywood Studios during the phased reopening.

-- Some attractions and entertainment will be limited.
+- Some attractions and entertainment have been limited.
 Please check back soon for more info on the opening including rides, entertainment, and dining.

 - Nighttime spectaculars like “Fantasmic!” and “Star Wars: A Galactic Spectacular” are not performing during the reopening period.

-Another big change is Star Wars: Rise of the Resistance will be using the virtual queue, but the experience will be changed with multiple boarding pass distribution times.
-That’s definitely interesting news since getting a boarding pass for Rise of the Resistance was the hardest thing to do in Disney World before the closure.
+Another big change is Star Wars: Rise of the Resistance will be using the virtual queue, but the experience has been changed with multiple boarding pass distribution times.
+In the end, however, getting a boarding pass for Rise of the Resistance was the hardest thing to do in Disney World before the closure, and still is.

 Disney’s Animal Kingdom is NOW OPEN.
 It reopened on July 11, 2020.
 Along with the Magic Kingdom, it was in the first group of Disney World parks to reopen.